 The following is a listing of majors in the College of Letters and Science on the Milwaukee campus.
-Some majors which are offered in the College of Letters and Science at Madison are offered in other schools or colleges at Milwaukee; as just one example, a music major is in the School of Fine Arts at Milwaukee.
+Some majors which are offered in the College of Letters and Science in Madison are offered in other schools or colleges at Milwaukee; as just one example, a music major at Madison is in the School of Fine Arts at Milwaukee.